 Your Social Security benefit is based on your average indexed monthly earnings (AIME), which is the average of your monthly earnings from your 35 highest-earning years, indexed for inflation.
 Anything you can do to increase your income (e.g., getting a promotion, switching employers or taking a second job) can help increase your AIME.

 3. Work as long as you can

-If you work less than 35 years, you'll have zeroes bringing down your AIME.
+If you work less than 35 years, the years you have zero income brings down your AIME.
 Working more than 35 years causes your lower-earning years to be removed from calculations and be replaced by your higher-earning years.
-Continuing to work increases your AIME, which increases your benefit.
+Continuing to work can increase your AIME, which increases your benefit.

 4. Delay your Social Security benefit

 You may not be able to delay your Social Security benefit if you need to cover living expenses, but the longer you wait (up to age 70), the larger your benefit will be.
 If you’re married, the lower-earning spouse can claim benefits as soon as possible to allow the higher-earning spouse to delay benefits until 70 years of age.

 Social Security is an important piece of your overall retirement plan.
 An RBFCU Financial Advisor can help you decide when to begin receiving benefits based on your own unique financial situation.
 For a no-cost, no-obligation initial consultation, contact 1-888-294-0202 to schedule an appointment today.